datacraft-dsc/starfish-java/README.md

 ### Using Squid-Java with Surfer

-If you are using [Barge](https://github.com/oceanprotocol/barge/) for playing with the Ocean Protocol stack, you can use the following command to run the components necessary to have a fully functional environment
+If you are using [Surfer](https://github.com/DEX-Company/surfer/) for playing with the Starfish , you can refer the developer testcase (https://github.com/DEX-Company/starfish-java/tree/develop/src/test/java/sg/dex/starfish/integration/developerTC)

 ## Documentation